Consumer electronics events, products, history & dates

 JVC introduce VHS, to become the world's most popular video recording systems.
 The JVC HR-3300

-Panasonic introduce VHS, to become the world's most popular video recording systems.
+Panasonic also introduce thier 1st VHS recorder, (VHS become the world's most popular video recording systems).

 Philips introduced the N1700